Price of Anarchy for Auction Revenue: Introduction

-Price-of-anarchy style analysis allows us to make general statements about behavior in equilibrium without needing an analytical characterization of equilibrium.
-For example, a recent analysis of \citet{ST13} shows that the first-price auction's social welfare in equilibrium is at least an $e/(e-1) \approx 1.58$ approximation to the optimal social welfare, and moreover, this bound continues to hold if multiple items are sold simultaneously by independent first-price auctions.
-Importantly, this price-of-anarchy analysis sidesteps the intractability of solving for equilibrium and instead derives its bounds from simple best-response arguments.
+Worst-case approximation analysis allows us to make general statements about behavior in equilibrium without requiring an explicit characterization.
+For example, \citet{ST13} show that the first-price auction's social welfare in equilibrium is at least an $e/(e-1) \approx 1.58$ approximation to the optimal social welfare, and moreover, this bound continues to hold if multiple items are sold simultaneously by independent first-price auctions.
+Importantly, this analysis sidesteps the intractability of solving for equilibrium and instead derives its bounds from simple best-response arguments.